usds/SME-QA-Website/pages/phases/assessments/reviewing-sme-assessments.md

   <div class="usa-alert__body">
     <h3 class="usa-alert__heading">Do not conduct a separate minimum qualification review</h3>
     <p class="usa-alert__text">
-      After SMEs have completed interviews, do not conduct a separate minimum qualification review.
+      After SMEs have completed assessments, do not conduct a separate minimum qualification review.
 For more information, see "<a href="{{ site.baseurl }}/about/differences/">How our process is different</a>."
     </p>
   </div>
 </div>